 Prospect Capital Corporation (Nasdaq: PSEC), a New-York based investment company with a focus on mezzanine finance, private equity, emerging growth and buyouts of industrial and energy companies, has a market cap of $2.79 billion, currently trading at a price of $7.86.
 According to analysts that follow PSEC, the short-term price target is $9.79, with a higher end of $12 and a lower end of $8.
 This is further sustained by PSEC’s price performance, up by 8.41% in the last month, and only -4.83% YTD.
 So, the stock shows momentum.
 In terms of financial analysis, the long-term debt represents 58% of the company’s total equity and 32% of the company’s total assets.
 Although the D/E ratio is well below 2, PSEC’s payout ratio is quite high due to the low EPS of $0.97.
 On the upside, the average EPS up to 2017 is $1.02, whereas the company delivers an annualized dividend of $1.
 This generates a dividend yield of 12.72%, which is well above the magic mark of 3%.

 Articles featuring Apollo Investment (AINV):

-Assessing Main Street Capital's 2019 Dividend Sustainability (Includes Special Periodic Dividend Projection)Author’s Note: This article is a very detailed analysis of Main Street Capital Corp.’s (MAIN) dividend sustainability.
-I have performed this analysis due to the continued number of readers who have specifically requested such an analysis be performed on MAIN at periodic intervals.
-For readers who just want the summarized conclusions/results, I would suggest to scroll down to the “Conclusions Drawn” section at the bottom of the article.
-Focus of Article: The focus of this article is to...
+Ares Capital's Dividend Sustainability Through The First Half Of 2020 (Includes Special Periodic Dividend Projection)Author's Note: This article is a detailed analysis of Ares Capital Corp.'s (ARCC) dividend sustainability through the first half of 2020.
+I have performed this analysis due to the number of readers who have specifically requested such an analysis be performed on ARCC at periodic internals.
+For readers who just want the summarized conclusions/results, I would suggest scrolling down to the "Conclusions Drawn" section at the bottom of the article.
+Focus of Article: The focus of this...
 Read more